Can Dogs Eat Garlic? Is Garlic Bad For Dogs? Garlic For Dogs Explained

 Top 4 Health Benefits Of Garlic For Dogs

 Garlic, whether consumed by dogs or humans, has many advantages and positive attributes.
 It is not by chance that this smelly vegetable is still a very popular ingredient in many diets, health plans, and home remedies.
 Whether it is for preventive purposes or for hands-on treatment, garlic is there for you, and also for your dog!

 Here are 4 benefits of garlic for dogs:

-● Repels fleas and ticks -- something about this food keeps them at bay.
-It is unclear what exactly is at work here, but it could be that once the dog’s body digests and incorporates the garlic into it, the dog emits a modified odor which repels these pests.
+● Repels fleas and ticks – something about this food keeps them at bay.
+It is unclear what exactly is at work here, but it could be that once the dog’s body digests and incorporates the garlic into it, the dog emits a modified odor that repels these pests.

 Breeds such as beagle, Shetland sheepdogs, and Miniature Schnauzers are more likely to suffer from hyperlipidemia, and garlic could help to keep their fat levels in check.